rich-dobbs-13440/astutus/docs/backlog.rst

 Backlog:

-  * Task: Show alias contents on USB page.
   * Task: Apply alias, styling to USB page, and get rid of unneed data attributes.
+  * Task: Add ability to delete an alias
+  * Task: Add ability to edit alias.
+  * Task: Rework structure of device aliase file and DeviceAliases class
   * Story: As a user, I can configure my own aliases for physical USB devices. devices in the USB tree.
   * Task: Style /astutus/raspi page.